 - Audience, geographic location of presence, and cross-environment reports

-Using the Search Ads 360 Conversions API to upload offline Floodlight conversions
+Using the Search Ads 360 Conversion API to upload offline Floodlight conversions

-Conversions and uploaded cost metrics appear as Paid seach data in Campaign Manager reports
+Conversions and uploaded performance metrics appear as Paid search data in Campaign Manager reports

 Search Ads 360 does not support reporting on:

 - Sitelinks or other extensions that might be supported by the engine

 - Product groups or other similar targets for shopping ads

 - Search Ads 360 macros.
 That is, Search Ads 360 does not provide values for Search Ads 360 macros in landing page URLs within an engine track account